foldl/chatllm.cpp/docs/fun.md

     ...
     ```

+> [!CAUTION]
+> Not all models support this.
+For example, a ordinal dense model like LlaMA supports this, but a heterogeneous model might
+> not support this (special treatment is needed for mapping a layer to its type).

 ## Talk to Each Other

 [Here](../scripts/crosstask.py) is a simple program to let two LLMs talk to each other.